-In June 2012 we undertook our sixth annual Customer Satisfaction Survey and polled over 1500 of our customers to find out what you thought of us and better understand what your priorities were for the year ahead.
+In June 2014 we undertook our seventh annual Customer Satisfaction Survey and polled over 1500 of our customers to find out what you thought of us and better understand what your priorities were for the year ahead.

 The following reveals the Top Five priorities as identified by our customers.

-The Top 5 priorities remain largely unchanged on 2011.
-Business Continuity/DR continues to be the most pressing concern, demonstrating the complexities of this challenge particularly considering some of the transformations which are occurring in the data centre.
-The emergence of Desktop hardware/software refresh as such a priority may build on Windows 7 migration as a top five priority in 2011’s survey and is perhaps an indicator that many organisations have sweated desktop assets for long enough and are now considering a move to Windows 8 rather than 7.
-This may also account for the rise in priority seen for Desktop Virtualisation/VDI (as a change in software or OS is a common trigger event for hardware and software refresh) and Consumerisation of IT/BYOD which would naturally feature if end-point assets are being considered for replacement.
+The Top 5 priorities remained largely unchanged on 2013.
+Business continuity/disaster recovery continued to be the most pressing concern, demonstrating the complexities of this challenge particularly considering some of the ongoing transformations in the data centre.
+The emergence of desktop hardware/software refresh as such a priority may build on Windows 7 migration as a top five priority in 2011’s survey and is perhaps an indicator that many organisations have sweated desktop assets for long enough and are now considering a move to Windows 8 rather than 7.
+This may also account for the rise in priority seen for desktop virtualisation/VDI (as a change in software or OS is a common trigger event for hardware and software refresh) and consumerisation of IT/BYOD which would naturally feature if end-point assets are being considered for replacement.
 2013 saw a surge in businesses moving to Cloud Computing, with many of our customers opting to host applications and assets off-site.
 We anticipate this trend will continue as more organisations embrace the flexibility and significant business benefits offered by the Cloud.

-Outside of the top five priorities there is other noteworthy movement.
+Outside of the top five priorities there was other noteworthy movement.
 Network upgrade jumped from number ten to number seven.
-This is likely to coincide with upgrades in wireless connectivity, desire for 10g connections to the desk and overall prevalence of mobile devices.
-Likewise, big rises in Systems management/monitoring give indication of the importance of this task especially as virtual infrastructure is almost mainstream in medium to large enterprise which is creating new challenges for IT administrators.
+This is likely to have coincided with upgrades in wireless connectivity, desire for 10g connections to the desk and overall prevalence of mobile devices.
+Likewise, big rises in systems management/monitoring give indication of the importance of this task, especially as virtual infrastructure is almost mainstream in medium to large enterprise which is creating new challenges for IT administrators.